 - Psy 214-Social Psychology

 - Psy 221-Personality Psychology*

 - Psy 226-Developmental Psychology: Adolescence*

-*Please Note: majors are strongly encouraged to take an additional Group B 200-level even if they've already completed Psych 221 & 222 or 225 & 226.
+*Please Note: majors are strongly encouraged to take an additional Group B 200-level even if they've already completed both 221 & 222 or both 225 & 226.

 Group A: (must take 1)

 - Psy 315-Laboratory in Thinking and Cognition (prereq: 206, 215)

 - Psy 316-Laboratory in Perception (prereq: 206, 216)